CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

-Furthermore, we introduce the \gls{uq} configuration as an idealized configuration.
-It is based on the \gls{hq} one, but takes advantage of a spatially-oversampled aperture with a halved pitch (\( \num{\sim 0.39} \wavelength \)), resulting in a virtual \num{383}-element array, guaranteeing \gls{gl}-free images.
-In order to preserve the same speckle patterns obtained using the \gls{hq} configuration while removing \gls{gl} artifacts, the same aperture and geometric properties of the elements were kept.
-The configuration can thus only be realized in a simulation environment.

-For each configuration, the images were reconstructed using the corresponding \( \dasopmat \) defined in \cref{sec:methods:theory,sec:methods:overview}.
-In case of \gls{pw} acquisitions (\gls{ie} \gls{lq}), an idealized wavefront was assumed as transmitter, namely \( \sirapproxtx(\fieldpoint) = 1 \).
-In case of \gls{sa} acquisitions (\gls{ie} \gls{hq} and \gls{uq}), each transmission was performed with a different transducer element.
-The diffraction effect of a narrow element evaluated at a field point \( \fieldpoint \) can be derived from a \ndim{2} far-field assumption considering a soft baffle boundary condition as~\cite{Selfridge_APL_1980}
+For each imaging configuration considered, the images were reconstructed using the corresponding backprojection-based \gls{das} operator \( \dasopmat \) (\cref{sec:methods:theory,sec:methods:overview}) for which the scalar weighting functions \( \sirapproxtx \) and \( \sirapproxrx \) and the delay functions \( \delaytx \) and \( \delayrx \) need to be specified.
+In case of \gls{pw} acquisitions (\gls{ie}, \gls{lq}), an idealized wavefront was assumed as transmitter, namely \( \sirapproxtx\parens{\fieldpoint} = 1 \).
+In case of \gls{sa} acquisitions (\gls{ie}, \gls{hq} and \gls{uq}), each transmission was performed with a different transducer element.
+The diffraction effect of a narrow element evaluated at a field point \( \fieldpoint \) can be derived from a \ndim{2} far-field assumption considering a soft baffle boundary condition as~\cite{Delannoy_JAP_1979b,Selfridge_APL_1980}